Fedjmike/cucats-python/exercises/word-count.md

 ## Exercise 2

 Python has a few built-in functions.
-For example, if we do
+For example, we can do:
 ```
 >>> my_list = [1, 4, 6]
 >>> sum(my_list)
 5
 ```
-We're using the built-in function `sum` to find the sum of the elements in the list.
+Here we're using the built-in function `sum` to find the sum of the elements in the list.

 Using the list you got in exercise one, try using a different built-in function to count the words in `my_string`.